Spectral sequences of a Morse shelling: Quiver and shellability of a tiling

 We now prove Theorem \ref{theointro1}.

-\proof[Proof of Theorem \ref{theointro1}] Let us first assume that a Morse tiled set $S$ is shelled and denote by $T_1 , \dots , T_N$ the shelling order on the tiles of $S$.
+\begin{proof}[Proof of Theorem \ref{theointro1}] Let us first assume that a Morse tiled finite relative simplicial complex $S$ is shelled and denote by $T_1 , \dots , T_N$ the shelling order on its tiles.
 Let $a : T_j \to T_i$ be an arrow of its quiver, so that $\overline{T}_j \cap T_i \neq \emptyset$.
 Since by definition the union $\cup_{k\leq j} T_k$ is closed in $S$, this forces $i \leq j$ so that the shelling order of $S$ induces a grading of its quiver by Definition \ref{defgrading}.
 We deduce from Lemma \ref{lemmagrading} that the latter is acyclic.